 After completing this activity, nutrition professionals will be better able to:

-- Understand the many challenges and burdens of traditional insulin delivery devices.
+- Understand the challenges and burdens of traditional insulin delivery devices.

 - Describe the various FDA regulatory pathways for clearance and approval of insulin delivery devices.

-- Describe the role of the RD in helping clients choose the right device, configure the device accurately, and use and understand the data to optimize diabetes care while also reducing the burden of disease management.
+- Describe the role of the RD in helping clients choose the right device, configure the device accurately, and use and understand the data to optimize diabetes care, while reducing the burden of disease management.

 Hope Warshaw, MMSc, RD, CDE, BC-ADM, is a nationally-recognized diabetes care and education specialist.
 She applies more than 40 years of experience in her work as a book author and freelance writer and consultant within her business, Hope Warshaw Associates, LLC.
 Hope is well-known for her expertise in diabetes care and nutrition management, weight management, and healthy eating.
 She offers practical solutions for wellness to individuals and to the millions she connects with through an array of communication channels, including social media platforms.